OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 (DLSH) table.
 This ties the offset value closely to the coordinates and ground elevation of the particular location.
 As such, each record in this this table (i.e. D_INT_OFFSET) now references a record in DLSH.
-Here, though, the valid start and end date for the particular offset (and elevation/coordinate combination) are stored.
-This allows the offset value to change with that change (and its affected time period) captured through the use of these two tables (i.e. this one and DLSH).
+Here, though, the valid start and end date for the particular offset are stored.
+This links an offset to a particular elevation and coordinate combination.
+As any of these three values can be modified (in DLSH; creating a new record in that table), the particular interval offset can still reference the original offset and associated information before the modification of these values.

 A change in the offset can result from damage to the monitoring pipe or from a more accurate survey of the reference point.
 If no offset is specified for a